climatereferendum/aliceingovernment.com/README.md

-Blockchain vs Climate Change is building a digital tool for people to vote on a global strategy against climate change.
+aliceingovernment.com is a digital tool for people to vote on a global strategy against climate change.

 ```bash
 yarn install